 tsc example.ts

-This command generates a JavaScript file (example.js) with equivalent code:
+This command generates a JavaScript file (example.js

 // example.js